simonquasar/add-pingbacks/readme.txt

 = How It Works =

-1. Select your post type from the dropdown menu
+1. Select from any custom post type from the dropdown menu
 2. Choose the specific post you want to add the pingback to
 3. Enter the referrer's site title and URL
 4. Add the excerpt or content of the pingback